kholidfu/ninjalatex/README.md

 ninjalatex
 ==========

-the married of jinja2 templating engine with latex
+the marriage of jinja2 templating engine with latex

 Goals
 -----